ImmediatePlatform/Immediate.Dev/src/routes/docs/[...1]getting-started/[...2]quickstart/+page.md

 :::

-Keep reading the docs to learn about addressing cross-cutting concerns like logging with behaviors, validating the queries and commands with Immediate.Validation and more!
+Keep reading the docs to learn about addressing cross-cutting concerns like logging with behaviors, validating the queries and commands with Immediate.Validations and more!
 You can also check out our cookbook for complete, ready-made examples.